LaurinZubler/sa-documentation/chapters/introduction.typ

 #global.paragraph(
   "Preamble",
   [
     This chapter serves as an overview of the entire thesis.
-It begins with a brief discussion of the complexities in sailing, proceeds to describe the primary aim of this thesis, and provides an overview of the methodology that was employed.
+It begins with a brief discussion of the complexities of sailing, proceeds to describe the primary aim of this thesis, and provides an overview of the methodology that was employed.
   ]
 )